rbsexton/m6809/README.md

 The instruction set looks somewhat random in the big list.
 The patterns are clearer in the the programmers reference.

+Things work better if all data passes through the ALU because the ALU owns the condition codes register.

 # Simulation